apache/sling-whiteboard/json-store/README.md

 Install this bundle and verify that it is active.

 http://localhost:8080/system/sling/openapi/openapi-browser.html provides
 an OpenAPI browser.
+Make sure to set the admin:admin credentials on that page for the requests to work correctly.
 That UI provides examples that should help explore the API use cases: store a schema, store a document, push the document to a readonly branch and retrieve all those things.

 ## How to run the tests against an existing Sling instance